SwedbankPay/developer.swedbankpay.com/checkout-v3/technical-reference/stylebook/icons.md

 Icons are designed to support comprehension and must not replace text.

+Icons may be decorative or interactive.
+Decorative icons do not receive focus and do not convey essential information.

 - Interactive icons are operable using a keyboard.
 - Interactive icons have visible focus indicators.
 - Decorative icons are hidden from assistive technology.

-For general accessibility requirements, see [Accessibility](../accessibility)
+For general accessibility requirements, see [Design Foundations](../design-foundations)